makenowjust/lernen/README.md

 # => true
 ```

+> [!NOTE]
+> This bug is fixed at [Prism v1.1.0](https://github.com/ruby/prism/releases/tag/v1.1.0).

-This seems like a bug, since Prism parses this as a symbol literal surrounded by parentheses.
+This seems like a bug (reported as [ruby/prism#3035](https://github.com/ruby/prism/issues/3035)), since Prism parses this as a symbol literal surrounded by parentheses.

 ## Contributing